 How do I get an early termination of DUI probation in California?

-- You have successfully completed the terms of probation (such as fines, classes or restitution), and
+- You have successfully completed the terms of probation, and

-- There are circumstances that justify early termination of probation, such as you needing to:
+- Some circumstances justify early termination of probation, such as you needing to:

 - Secure gainful employment,